ryansheehy0/Neo-C/possible_features.md

 - && for rvalues should not be used
 	- temp values

-## Other notes/ideas
-- In C++, I should make variable names have _ in the middle of them so they don't conflict with any of the user defined variables.
-- No implicit conversions.
-Only can use Convert library.
+## Most likely not
+- Function like macros
+	- Need a whole new syntax for them to work.
+This is where metaprogramming is.
+	- It can get very confusing.
 - Maybe have a special syntax that allows you to return multiple values.
 	- They are automatically converted to arguments.
 	- This makes sure that all arguments are only vars being used and not being returned.
 	- Probably not.
 This diverges too much from C++.

+## Other notes/ideas
+- In C++, I should make variable names have _ in the middle of them so they don't conflict with any of the user defined variables.

 ### Change how default arguments work
 Unnecessary to include